chr5tphr/zennit/docs/source/getting-started.rst

 Some pre-defined canonizers for models from ``torchvision`` can be found in :py:mod:`zennit.torchvision`.
 The :py:class:`zennit.torchvision.VGGCanonizer` specifically is simply :py:class:`zennit.canonizers.SequentialMergeBatchNorm`, which may be used when ``BatchNorm`` is used in sequential models.
+Note that for ``SequentialMergeBatchNorm`` to work, all functions (linear layers, activations, ...) must be modules and assigned to their parent module in the order they are visited (see :py:class:`zennit.canonizers.SequentialMergeBatchNorm`).
 For more information on canonizers see :doc:`/how-to/use-composites-and-canonizers` and :doc:`/how-to/write-custom-canonizers`.